 The Data Warehouse Edaphobase combines data on soil animals, their distribution and habitat parameters of their sites of occurrence and makes this data available to the public in open access.
 It includes data-assessment tools as well as user-friendly data input and output software.
 Data storage and research are free of charge for all users.
 In the division a team leads the development of this central research infrastructure of Senckenberg.

 Since 2008, the Senckenberg Museum in Görlitz publishes the international, peer-reviewed journal Soil Organisms.
-Editors in chief are Prof. Dr. Willi Xylander and Prof. Dr. Nico Eisenhauer, with the participation of the scientists of the Soil Zoology Division.
+Editors in chief are Prof. Dr. Willi Xylander, Prof. Dr. Nico Eisenhauer and Dr. Anton Potapov with the participation of the scientists of the Soil Zoology Division.
 The journal publishes articles on the systematics, ecology, biology and biogeography of soil organisms.
 The articles are available online in open access (free of charge for authors and users).

 The Soil Zoology is one of three departments within the Senckenberg Museum für Naturkunde Görlitz.
-The department is temporarily headed by Dr. Karin Hohberg.
+It has been headed by Prof. Dr. Anton Potapov since 2024

 Soil zoology became a research focus of the museum in the 1960s through Prof. Dr. Wolfram Dunger.
 He developed it into an international scientific institution in this research field.